gewethor/Dryer-Sensor-Using-Metawear/README.md

 # Hardware/Software Requirements

-- Any MbientLab sensor capable of tracking temperature
+- Any MbientLab sensor capable of tracking temperature.
+- You will need the following things properly installed on your computer.
+  - Git
+  - Node.js (with NPM)
+  - Bower
+  - Ember CLI
--
+  - PhantomJS